DAOD 5023-2, Common Military Tasks Fitness Evaluation

 Context

 3.2 The CAF is committed to maintaining operational effectiveness and readiness.
 CAF members and DND employees who supervise CAF members must support this commitment.
-Unless restricted by one or more MELs, or precluded by exceptional circumstances described in this DAOD, CAF members must train for and meet the established standards.
+Unless restricted by one or more MELs, or precluded by special circumstances described in this DAOD, CAF members must train for and meet the established standards.
 COs, the CoC and DND employees who supervise CAF members are all responsible for enabling and promoting physical fitness activities, including those linked to the six common military tasks.
 Training plans specifically designed to prepare for these tasks are available to CAF members through PSP.
 COs, the CoC and DND employees who supervise CAF members are also responsible to provide diligent support and administrative follow-up action in accordance with this DAOD.

 4. Evaluations